Corporate Governance

 Netherlands Appeal Court Convicts Director for Illegal Transfer of Onion and Potato Wash Water to Unauthorised Facility

-The Dutch Court of Appeal has ruled that food processing wash water constitutes industrial waste rather than fertilizer, upholding the criminal conviction of a director for unauthorized waste transfers.
-This judgment reinforces the personal liability of senior management for ensuring that all industrial waste streams are consigned exclusively to registered and permitted facilities.
+The Dutch Court of Appeal has affirmed that food processing wash water is legally classified as industrial waste rather than a fertilizer or by-product.
+This judgment establishes a clear precedent for personal criminal liability of senior management when industrial waste streams are transferred to unauthorized or unregistered facilities.

 Related topics